-This classic San Francisco seafood stew is a lot easier to make than you might think.
+Cioppino is a classic San Francisco seafood stew that's a lot easier to make than you might think.
 Warm, cozy, and perfect with a hunk of sourdough and a glass of wine.

 Happy Friday and Happy National Seafood Month!
 October is dedicated to all-things-seafood, which to me, is far more appealing than the silly, gory treats that always emerge in anticipation of Halloween.
 But to some, cooking seafood is way scarier than any ghost or goblin, so if you're one of those folks, stick around and allow me to calm your fears and show you just how easy it can be.